 5) To put it all together, a mental trick I use is to always remind myself to run quickly but softly.
 With a high stride-rate, I try to run as quietly as possible almost like I’m a ninja.
 I’ve run up on some dogs and scared them, so I know I must be doing a good job.
 If you’re landing softly, you’re not slamming your legs into the ground.

 Proper running form is probably the most overlooked aspect of the sport.
 Beginner runners sign up for cookie-cutter training plans that have tempos, long runs, and interval workouts but there’s no mention of the right way to run.
 Would we teach swimming without first teaching the basics of the freestyle stroke?

 Visit any running message board and you’ll find hundreds of threads about shin splints, achilles injuries, and any other running ailment you can think of.
 The problem is that new runners think that anybody can run.
 Well, sure.
-But not everyone runs well when they start.
-Chris Solinsky’s textbook form can help new runners get a good view of how to run properly.
+But not everyone runs well and sometimes it takes a step-by-step approach.

 A recent study showed that in trained runners, stride variation was much lower than non-runners.
 This seemingly simple study shows that running at a higher level is a skill.
 Just as your aerobic capacity and speed need to be continuously worked on, your running form should be constantly improved upon also.

 The great part about implementing these running form techniques is that every one is achievable.
 Unlike other biomechanical inefficiencies, like over-pronation or low arches which are difficult to fix (I know, I have both), most aspects of good running form can be learned.

 Need help?
 Check out the details of the Running Form Course.